hannaco/DH110/Assignment1/README.md

 </p>

 #### 2. Match Between System and the Real World
 * Under the 'Where We Work' section, it's unintuitive why 'North America' and 'New York Office' are separated, and why 'West Asia' and 'Asia and the Pacific' are separated.
-(2)
+The user would assume that the New York Office is located within North America, and likely be confused on what separates 'West Asia' from the rest of Asia.(2)

 <p align="center">
   <img src="./unep2a.png" alt="Navigation Bar" width = "500px"/>